astorm/pestle/docs/dev-internals-theroy-of-operation.md

     }
 ```

-We could just define a new function named `someFunction` in the `My\Programs\FullNamespace` namespace and be done.
+we could just define a new function named `someFunction` in the `My\Programs\FullNamespace` namespace and be done.
 However, if the function looks like this

 ```php
     function someFunction() {